Jill Ward

-Jill Ward is an American politician from Kansas that currently represents the 105th district of the Kansas House of Representatives since 2024 as a Republican.
+Jill Ward is an American politician from Kansas who currently represents the 105th district of the Kansas House of Representatives.
+She is a Republican.

 Biography

 Ward is a life-long resident of Wichita and worked as an account executive for a distributor of facility supplies.

 State representative

 Incumbent Republican Brenda Landwehr announced she would be retiring with Ward facing off against David Hickman in the Republican primaries.
-Ward centered her campaign on not being a career politician and supporting small business, while Hickman, a pastor with master’s degrees in Bible psychology and Christian education ran a more conservative campaign.
+Ward centered her campaign on not being a career politician and supporting small business, while Hickman, a pastor with master's degrees in Bible psychology and Christian education ran a more conservative campaign.
 Ward would win with 949 votes to Hickman's 524 to face off against Democrat John Burke.

-Burke, who earned a master’s degree from the University of Arizona and a Ph.D. from Kansas State University worked as the superintendent of the Haysville School District and worked as an adjunct professor at several universities.
+Burke, who earned a master's degree from the University of Arizona and a Ph.D. from Kansas State University worked as the superintendent of the Haysville School District and worked as an adjunct professor at several universities.
 Ward would beat Burke with 5,258 votes (59%) to Burke's 3,654 (41%).